postgreshelp/Hands-On-Linux-For-SQL-Server-DBA-Part-2/README.md

 # Hands-On Linux for SQL Server DBAs — Part 2

+> **Install • Administer • Automate • Migrate**
+>
+> A practical hands-on workshop for SQL Server DBAs transitioning to Linux and PostgreSQL.

 Day 2 of the workshop series.

 While **Part 1** focuses on Linux fundamentals, **Part 2** takes you through deploying a real SQL Server instance on Linux and performing day-to-day DBA tasks including installation, administration, backup & restore, automation, and migration to PostgreSQL.